You may have questions…

 What happens in Sex Therapy?

 Because sex therapy is essentially a specialized focus of therapy, your experience of going to a sex therapist will be very much like any other therapy experience.
 We will start by discussing what issue you would like help with.
-I will ask you about what is happening (or not happening) now, and how you would like things5417022_blog to be different.
+I will ask you about what is happening (or not happening) now, and how you would like things to be different.
 I will also get a thorough sexual history.
 If I am working with a couple, I will start by meeting with both of you together, then I’ll meet with each of you individually.
 It is important that I understand you, so that I can tailor the therapy to meet your specific needs.

 We will have clearly stated goals, and will be working to implement the specific changes that you would like in your life.
 Sometimes I will also communicate with other professionals involved in your care, such as your physician or other counselor.
 We will spend some time in the session talking about ideas and feelings about sex, but you will also have “homework assignments” that you will do in the privacy of your home.
 These may be written or communication exercises, or may be specific experiences that will help you to progress toward your goals.